L3ad Solutions

 The friction of compliance started outweighing the insight I was getting.

-They're built privacy-first, which means less legal exposure and faster page loads since they don't require third-party scripts. dev) reinforces this: lighter tracking stacks perform better.
+They're built privacy-first, which means less legal exposure and faster page loads since they don't require heavy third-party scripts.
+Web.dev's privacy guidance reinforces this: lighter tracking stacks perform better.

-But if you're making decisions based on traffic sources, conversion rates, and top pages, you get that.
+But if you're making decisions based on traffic sources, conversion rates, and top pages, a privacy-first tool covers that.
 What you don't get is the compliance headache.

 Takeaway

-Worth trying: Pull your GA4 data for the last 30 days and list the 5 metrics you actually use to make decisions.
+Pull your GA4 data for the last 30 days and list the five metrics you actually use to make decisions.
 Everything else is noise.
-See if a privacy-first tool covers those five.
+Then check whether a privacy-first tool covers those five.
+If it does, you may be carrying compliance risk for data you never use.

 privacy friendly analytics alternatives to google analytics